Phase-Averaged Dynamics of a Periodically Surging Wind Turbine: Analytical Model

 \subsection{Governing Equation and its Transfer Functions}

 The dynamics of a turbine under the influence of competing aerodynamic and generator torques are given by the swing equation,\cite{stevenson_power_1994}

 where $J$ is the moment of inertia of the turbine, its shaft assembly, and the generator about the axis of rotation, and is thus in practice much larger than $K_2$.
-Deviations of the instantaneous aerodynamic torque away from equilibrium, if not immediately matched by the generator torque, will lead to a change in the rotation rate of the turbine until the generator torque overcomes inertia and restores the torque balance.
+Deviations of the instantaneous aerodynamic torque away from equilibrium, if not immediately matched by the generator torque, will lead to a change in the rotor speed until the generator torque overcomes inertia and restores the torque balance.
 This implies that the torque measured by a torque transducer, and consequently the power measured from the generator, will lag behind the aerodynamic torque.

 Substituting Equations \ref{eqn:tauAero} and \ref{eqn:tauGen} into the above relation, we arrive at the equation of motion

 In the limit of equilibrium, in which all time-derivatives are zero, the steady aerodynamic torque $\tau_0$ must equal the generator torque, i.e.\ $\tau_0 = K_1 \overline{\omega} + K_0$.
 We can therefore simplify the model into a more informative form: